Viraj-Sonavane/Data-Structures-Algorithms/Labs/Assignment 1/README.md

 #### Problem 9.
 Are identical not sorted?
 Given two vectors of integers A and B (not sorted).
 Write a function that determines whether A is a permutation of B (have  the same elements as B, but the items might be in a different order).
 Assume that maximum of A is a relatively small number.
 Your function will return true if A is a permutation of B; otherwise, it will return false.

 bool areIdenticalNotSorted(const vector<int> &A, const vector<int> &B);

+#### Problem 9.
+Merge K arrays (20 points).
+Given total of k queues of integers, each sorted in increasing order.
+Write a function that merges k queues into a single vector, in which all integers are in increasing order.
+Your function takes two parameters:- vector< queue<int> > containing k queues of sorted integers, and- vector<int> that is initially empty, and that would contain the merged result of
+integers in increasing order.You need to write the following function with the exact header as shown:void mergeKqueues(vector<queue<int> > &A, vector<int> &result);